 - Rates: Medicare Plan C rates are typically higher than Plan G rates.
 After Jan.
 1, 2020, Plan G will be the plan that offers the broadest health insurance coverage.
 That means that Plan G could take in a lot of individuals who are in poor health, and the plan would need to hike its premiums.

 - Access to care: There is no difference between the two plans regarding doctors or hospitals.
 You can see any provider who participates in Medicare without being subject to excess charges.

-When can you enroll in Medicare Supplement Plan C?
+When can I enroll in Medicare Supplement Plan?

 Your best opportunity to enroll in Medicare Plan C is when you’re first eligible.
 This time frame is called your Open Enrollment Period.
 It’s a six-month period that starts the month that you are both 65 and enrolled in Medicare Part B.

 Open enrollment is the best time to apply because the insurance company has to issue you a policy.
 The insurer cannot deny you coverage, require you to take a physical exam, submit a medical history, or charge you higher premiums.
 These are called guaranteed-issue rights.
 If you buy a Medigap policy outside of this six-month window, the insurance company can require medical underwriting or even deny you benefits.